-Considered an outlier in the first round of the vote to decide which individual Hungary’s opposition would unite behind against Viktor Orban in next year’s parliamentary elections, Márki-Zay ended up seeing off Klára Dobrev and Gergely Karácsony, both considered far more likely to win.
+The 49-year-old was considered an outlier in the first round of Hungary's first-ever opposition primary but ended up seeing off Klára Dobrev and Gergely Karácsony, both considered far more likely to win.

 Karácsony, a popular mayor of Budapest and favourite prior to the primary, withdrew from the race while Dobrev, considered a left-wing, pro-European option, was beaten in the second round.